 About

 Botcrawl is an independent cybersecurity publication and bot intelligence platform founded in 2011.
-What began as a small research project focused on real-world online threats has grown into a site that documents cybersecurity incidents, tracks bot activity, and helps website owners understand the automated traffic reaching their sites.
+What began as a focused research project on real-world online threats has grown into a site that documents cybersecurity incidents, tracks bot activity, and helps website owners understand the automated traffic reaching their sites.

-Today, Botcrawl combines cybersecurity reporting with a public bot directory, bot database, and WordPress bot protection tools.
-Our work focuses on the systems, actors, crawlers, scrapers, scanners, AI bots, and security issues that shape how the modern web works.
+Today, Botcrawl combines cybersecurity reporting with a public bot directory, a structured bot database, Botcrawl Edge, and WordPress bot protection tools.
+Our work covers the systems, actors, crawlers, scrapers, scanners, AI bots, and security issues that shape how the modern web operates.

 What Botcrawl Does